mzpmzk/FastTracker/README.md

 Place both files into the `./pretrained/` directory.

 For **MOT16 benchmark**, you can use weights trained for MOT17 `bytetrack_x_mot17.pth.tar`.
-For the **FastTrack benchmark**, which includes multiple object classes beyond pedestrians, you need to retrain the YOLOX backbone for multi-class detection.
+For the **FastTrack benchmark**, which includes multiple object classes beyond pedestrians, you need to retrain the YOLOX for multi-class detection.

 The FastTrack benchmark uses the standard MOT format, where each `gt/gt.txt` file already provides frame-level detections with object class annotations.
 To train a detector: